SalehAlobaylan/ImageProcessingAPI-MicroService/README.md

 the last time i didn.t notice the video of the demo for this project so i didn't understand the project description when it talk about storing the sizes of images so i did a few failed attempts until i saw the demo project video

-*i'm gonna continue the read me file in another time then push my commited changes to the repo :) *

             the project